 A Christmas market takes place every year at Rossio square in Viseu.
 Here you’ll be able to buy Portuguese handicrafts as well as Christmas food and drink.

-A popular Christmas market that focuses on artisan Portuguese products like cheeses, olive oils, wines, as well as Portuguese-made arts and crafts.
+One of the most popular Christmas markets in Porto, this market focuses on artisan Portuguese products like cheeses, olive oils, wines, as well as Portuguese-made arts and crafts.
 If you’re in Porto and looking for some Christmas gift inspiration, it’s worth visiting.

 Note: this market may no longer be in operation.